 I occasionally exercise my discretion to offer hints for the homework assignments.
 If hints are provided, you are strongly encouraged to use hints.
 Some students do not take advantage of hints, and submit papers which are less than satisfactory.
 Please know that the hints not only help you how to solve problems, but also provide ideas of how much work you are supposed to show on your paper.
-Also, sometimes I exercise my discretion to either change the problem itself, or change the scope of what is acceptable as a solution to the problem.
-Such a change will always be indicated in the "Hints".
-Thus, regardless of whether you need Hints, please always make sure to check on "Hints", for the possible change (whenever they are provided).
+Thus, regardless of whether you need Hints, please always make sure to check on "Hints" (whenever they are provided).